 INDIANAPOLIS -- Princeton, Brown and Harvard (Radcliffe) were among the field of 22 teams selected to the 2014 NCAA Division I Women's Rowing Championships slated for May 30-June 1 at Eagle Creek Park in Indianapolis.

 Brown and Princeton have made the championship field as a team every year since the championship began in 1997.
-Harvard is appearing in its 15th NCAA championship as a team and 16th overall as its varsity eight competed as an at-large in the 1997 championship.
+Harvard is appearing in its 15th NCAA championships as a team and 16th overall as its varsity eight competed as an at-large in the 1997 championships.

-The following teams were selected to the 2014 championships:
+The following schools are set participate in the 2014 championships:

 Ivy League schools own eight of the 17 NCAA team titles (1999, 2000, 2002, 2003, 2004, 2007, 2008 and 2011).
 Brown holds seven of those titles (1999, 2000, 2002, 2004, 2007, 2008 and 2011) with Harvard winning it all in 2003.